State's new cases drop under 10K to 8,958; deaths increase by 81

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 297,789, a rise of 2,339, one day after a world-record 3,309, according to Johns Hopkins.
-Fifteen states reported at least 50 more deaths.
+29, the national toll has risen to 299,168, a rise of 1,389, two days after a world-record 3,309, according to Johns Hopkins.
+Ten states reported at least 50 more deaths.

 Worldwide

-Sweden, which has been doing "herd immunity" with no lockdown, no data and is at 7,514.
-Neighboring Norway reported record no deaths to remain at 387, as well as 364 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, no data over the weekend and is at 7,514.
+Neighboring Norway reported record no deaths for the second day in a row to remain at 387, as well as 200 more cases.

-China: the original epicenter of the world, hasn't reported a death since April 26 and recently dropped to 40th.
-China added 24 cases Sunday.
+China: the original epicenter of the world, hasn't reported a death since April 26 and dropped to 40th.
+China added 16 cases Monday.

 Scripps Only Content 2020